feathersjs/feathers/docs/guides/frontend/javascript.md

 ```

 - `getCredentials()` gets us the values of the username (email) and password fields from the login/signup page to be used directly with Feathers authentication.
-- `login(credentials)` will either authenticate the credentials returned by getCredentials against our Feathers API using the local authentication strategy (e.g. username and password) or, if no credentials are given, try and use the JWT stored in localStorage.
+- `login(credentials)` will either authenticate the credentials returned by getCredentials against our Feathers API using the local authentication strategy (e.g. username and password) or, if no credentials are given, try to use the JWT stored in localStorage.
 This will try and get the JWT from localStorage first where it is put automatically once you log in successfully so that we don’t have to log in every time we visit the chat.
-Only if that doesn’t work it will show the login page.
+Only if that doesn’t work will it show the login page.
 Finally, if the login was successful it will show the chat page.

 ## Event listeners and real-time

-In the last step we will add event listeners for all buttons and functionality to send new message and make the user and message list update in real-time.
+In the last step we will add event listeners for all buttons and functionality to send new messages and make the user and message list update in real-time.

 ```js
 const addEventListener = (selector, event, handler) => {